eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

   Presumably new values for the samples are generated often enough that it is not necessary to re-send any sample.
   However, the data samples sent by the same DataWriter will be stored in the DataReader history in the same order they occur.
-  In other words, even if the DataReader misses some data samples, an older value will never be overwrite a newer value.
+  In other words, even if the DataReader misses some data samples, an older value will never overwrite a newer value.
 * ``RELIABLE_RELIABILITY_QOS``: It indicates that the service will attempt to deliver all samples of the DataWriter's history expecting an arrival confirmation from the DataReader.
   The data samples sent by the same DataWriter cannot be made available to the DataReader if there are previous samples